 The UFS-QOL is available for use in research studies in a variety of translations.
-Any USF-QOL translations are provided by third parties that have not been evaluated or hired by the SIR Foundation.
-Consequently, the SIR Foundation offers the translations solely as a courtesy and without any warranties as to their quality or accuracy, and further disclaims any liability for reliance on the translation.
+Any USF-QOL translations are provided by third parties that have not been evaluated or hired by SIR Foundation.
+Consequently, SIR Foundation offers the translations solely as a courtesy and without any warranties as to their quality or accuracy and further disclaims any liability for reliance on the translation.
 The translations listed below may not have undergone a full linguistic validation process and may require further work to be suitable for use in a study.
 This list of translations is subject to constant changes, therefore please check the status of translations with SIR Foundation.

-To request the use of this questionnaire, please complete the UFS-QOL Request Form.
+To request the use of this questionnaire, please complete the UFS-QOL request form.
 Please note that if the research study is industry-related, SIR Foundation charges a fee for the use of the instrument.